ebrahim95/tailwindcss_generator/README.md

 # Tailwind CSS Generator

 ## About
-Tailwind CSS Generator is a simple SAAS application <br/>
+Tailwind CSS Generator is a NO-CODE SAAS application <br/>
 that I am building.
-I am building it so that I can <br/>
+This application is to ensure prototyping <br/>
-understand Tailwind better and improve my programming skills.
+of tailwind components :)

 ## Stack Used
 The stack is simple